Global Research & Impact Program (GRIP)

 This initiative exemplifies GRIP’s role in facilitating impactful, place-based collaborations that align with both UNSW’s strategic priorities and the development goals of partner communities.

-GRIP invites partner researchers and universities to join us in building partnerships that advance knowledge, drive innovation, and create positive societal change.
+We invite partner researchers and universities to join us and advance knowledge, drive innovation, and create positive societal change.